-95 percent significance level one-quarter-ahead, but not one-year-ahead.
-Comparison with the in-sample densities indicates that they too deteriorate in accuracy when evaluated on the sub-sample from 1993.17 Interestingly, the PITs are closer to the 45-degree line when not conditioning on financial conditions, reminding us that autoregressive models can be hard to beat when forecasting out-of-sample.
+densities is, as expected, considerably worse out-of-sample.
+Comparison with the in-sample densities indicates that they too deteriorate in accuracy when evaluated on the sub-sample from 1993.20 ABG does especially poorly, with the null hypothesis of correct calibration rejected at a 95 percent significance level both one-quarter- and one-year-ahead.
+By contrast, the cumulated PITs are closer to the 45-degree line when Algorithm 1 is used on a QR estimated by Bayesian methods with the Minnesota prior: NP(BM).
+Figures 10 and 11 also show that across methods the PITs are closer to the 45-degree line when not conditioning on financial conditions, reminding us that autoregressive models can be hard to beat when forecasting out-of-sample.

-Table 3 shows that out-of-sample the Bayesian QR methods, with Algorithm 1, tend to deliver the highest average logarithmic predictive scores and the lowest CRPSs.
-But the average logarithmic score statistics, in particular, are dominated by the forecasting failures at the time of the global financial crisis.
-So we prefer to emphasize the CRPS, given it is more robust to large but rare forecasting errors.
-Conditioning the GDP density forecasts on NFCI also tends to lead to improvements in the CRPS, especially one-quarter-ahead.
-Importantly, in terms of this paper's focus on isolating the best means of constructing density forecasts from the same quantile forecasts, Table 3 shows that NP(freq) at least matches the accuracy of ABG, according to CRPS, at both forecast horizons.
+Table 3 shows that out-of-sample the Bayesian QR methods with the Minnesota prior using Algorithm 1 (NP(BM)) deliver the highest average logarithmic predictive scores and the lowest CRPSs when conditioning on the NFCI.
+But the average logarithmic score statistics, in particular, are dominated by the forecasting failures at the time of the global financial crisis.21 So we prefer to emphasize the CRPS, given that it is more robust to large but rare forecasting errors.22 Conditioning the GDP density forecasts on the NFCI also tends to lead to improvements in the CRPS, especially one-quarter-ahead.
+Importantly, in terms of this paper's focus on isolating the best means of constructing density forecasts from the same quantile forecasts, Table 3 shows that NP at least matches the accuracy of ABG, at both forecast horizons.

 Despite the fact that the accuracy of the ABG densities is often improved upon, both in-sample and out-of-sample, this is not the key takeaway we wish to emphasize.
-Instead, the bottom line is that these alternative, nonparametric ways of constructing the predictive density from QRs on average match, and at times (albeit perhaps modestly) improve upon, the statistical accuracy of the ABG densities.18 But in so doing they unmask deviations from unimodality lost by ABG.
+Instead, the bottom line is that these alternative nonparametric ways of constructing the predictive density from QRs on average match, and at times (albeit perhaps modestly) improve upon, the statistical accuracy of the ABG densities.23 But in so doing they unmask deviations from unimodality lost by ABG.
 In turn, they suggest that multimodalities, rather than deviations from symmetry, are the primary economic feature of GDP density forecasts that should be emphasized, particularly when conditioning on financial conditions.
-But, as also emphasized by Ganics et al. (2020) in their analysis of the density forecasts from the SPF, periods when multimodalities emerge tend to be rare and short-lived.
-This means that accommodating them does not make a big difference when evaluating the average statistical performance of the models.
-But it affects the economic narrative.
+But, as also emphasized by Ganics et al. (2023) in their analysis of the density forecasts from the SPF, periods when multimodalities emerge tend to be rare and short-lived.
+This means that accommodating